 Darren, the key to our Social Media strategy is first understanding the philosophy that social media must be used as a communication tool that can by default lead to sales, not a sales tool that leads to communication.

--listen to what people are already saying about your brand as well as the ton of conversations around your products or like companies.
+the 3 steps we have used are: 1.
+Listen/Audit/Follow -listen to what people are already saying about your brand as well as the ton of conversations around your products or like companies. -audit; take an audit of where you may already have a social media presence such as facebook groups etc. -Follow key influencers and resources to learn the ever changing tips and tools

--don't be afraid to try-try-try again; this is all one big experiment and there are no true benchmarks or guides-platforms change before books can be published and your audience is still catching up.
+2. Test/Engage/Prepare to Fail -test various messages and tactics to see what yields the results you desire with your target audience -engage those currently talking about you and encourage them to continue the conversation-use them as ambassadors to engage more friends/fans/followers -don't be afraid to try-try-try again; this is all one big experiment and there are no true benchmarks or guides-platforms change before books can be published and your audience is still catching up.
 So try a ton of different things and don't freak out when one fails---just learn from it!

+3. GET REAL!
 If your not prepared to be authentic, if you have to run all of your copy through brand marketing; social media may not be the medium for you.
 Platforms like Facebook and Twitter are all about the conversation--people will only pay attention if your tone and information is presented as such.
 Make it a two way street and don't over analyze.
 Additionally if you can't devote enough time to keep up with the conversations by responding to people in a timely fashion-beware; that could really work against you much in the way poor customer service would.

 So much has happened in the last 2 months.
 I launched a killer Twitter based fund raising campaign with the organization I work for Operation Smile.
 We flew to San Francisco and threw a launch party and then promoted it at TWTRCON, the first Twitter for business conference.